groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merging-xlsx-files/_index.md

 ```

 ## Conclusion
-In this tutorial, we explored how to merge XLSX files using GroupDocs.Merger for .NET.
+In this tutorial, we explored how to merge XLSX files.
 By following the outlined steps, you can seamlessly integrate file merging capabilities into your .NET applications, enhancing document management efficiency.

 ## FAQ's
 ### Can GroupDocs.Merger handle other file formats besides XLSX?